root-project/web/about/index.md

   nav: "about"
 ---

-ROOT is a framework for data processing, born at CERN, at the heart of the research on high-energy physics.
+ROOT is a software framework born at CERN, at the heart of the research on high-energy physics.
 Every day, thousands of physicists use ROOT applications to analyze their data or to perform simulations.

+Our **strategic goal** is to provide a unified software package for the storage, processing, visualisation and analysis of scientific data that is reliable, performant and supported, that is easy to use and obtain, and that minimises the computing resources needed to achieve scientific results.
+The success of experiments and all ROOT users at large is our priority.

 With ROOT you can:

   - [Save data]({{'about/save_data' | relative_url}}) You can save your data (and any C++ object) in a compressed binary form in a ROOT file.
 The object format is also saved in the same file: